tiprankstipranks

 Prolonged volatility or downturns affecting the financial sector, global financial markets, and the global economy may impact our financial results.

-Our business results are partly driven by factors outside of our control, including general economic and financial market trends which may be impacted by changes in interest rates, availability of credit, inflation rates, changes in laws, trade barriers, commodity prices, currency exchange rates and controls, and national and international geopolitical circumstances and uncertainties.
-Prolonged economic and financial downturns, sustained volatility in the financial markets, interest and inflation rate fluctuations and periods of stagflation, and a lack of investor confidence can reduce investor interest and investment activity and decrease demand for our software, data, analyst ratings, and research products and flows of funds into our investment management products.
-We cannot predict the occurrence, timing or duration of any economic downturn, generally or in the markets in which our businesses operate.
-Fluctuations in interest rates and rate uncertainty brought on by central bank decisions that reduce credit issuance has, and may continue to, put negative pressure on our credit ratings business.
-Continued unfavorable trends in the market environment in which we operate could cause a corresponding negative effect on our business results.
-As a result, we may experience lower revenue, operating income, and other financial results in the event of a sustained market downturn.
-For our licensed-based businesses, many of our customers are asset-management and financial advisory firms and other financial-services companies, which are also subject to external trends.
-The ascendance of passive investment strategies may affect both the profitability of asset managers, on whose success we in part depend, and the perceived value of our research regarding such strategies.
-A sustained global recession or other financial downturn or crisis would likely lead to material spending cutbacks among many of the companies to which we sell and longer sales cycles.
+Our business results are partly driven by factors outside of our control including, but not limited to, general economic and financial market trends which may be impacted by availability of credit, changes in laws, trade barriers, currency exchange rates and controls, and national and international geopolitical circumstances and uncertainties.
+Prolonged economic and financial downturns, sustained volatility in the financial markets, interest and inflation rate fluctuations and periods of stagflation, among other conditions impacting investor sentiment can reduce investor interest and investment activity and have, and may in the future, decrease demand for our software, data, analyst ratings, research products, and decrease net flows of funds into our investment management products.
+We cannot predict the occurrence, timing or duration of any economic cycle generally or in the markets in which our businesses operate.
+Fluctuations in interest rates and rate uncertainty brought on by central bank decisions that have reduced credit issuance in prior periods may in the future put negative pressure on our credit ratings business.
+Our credit ratings business, as well as our SPO business, have been, and may again be, impacted by volatility in US and international financial markets due to their dependence on the number and dollar volume of debt securities issued in the capital markets.
+Market disruptions, rising interest rates, widening credit spreads, and economic slowdowns historically have impacted and may in the future impact the volume of debt securities issued in global capital markets and the demand for credit ratings.
+Demand for credit ratings can also be negatively affected by negative publicity about the credit ratings business, regulatory and political developments, growth in the use of alternative sources of credit, and defaults by significant issuers.
+Our ability to reduce costs in the event of such adverse developments can be negatively impacted by, among other things, our obligations to monitor and maintain outstanding ratings.
+Declines or other changes in the markets for debt securities may materially and adversely affect our business, operating results, and financial condition.
+For our license-based businesses, many of our customers are asset management and financial advisory firms and other financial-services companies, who are also subject to global market trends.
+The ascendance of passive investment strategies may affect both the profitability of asset managers that focus on actively managed strategies, on whose success we in part depend, and the perceived value of our research regarding actively managed such strategies.
+A sustained global recession or other financial downturn or crisis would likely lead to material spending cutbacks among certain of our clients, and create longer sales cycles.
 Consolidation in the financial services sector reduces the number of potential clients for our products and services.
 Further, clients may discontinue their use of our products and services should they fail and/or merge with or become acquired by other entities that are not our clients or that use fewer of our products and services.
-These trends could impact demand for our products and services or change the financial services landscape in which we operate.
-Many companies in the financial services industry have also been subject to sustained pressure to reduce fees.
-As a result, many of these firms have sought to reduce their operating costs by working with fewer service providers and/or negotiating lower fees for services they purchase.
+These trends could impact demand for our products and services or change the financial services landscape in which we operate, resulting in lower revenue and operating income.
 Our PitchBook business is also subject to cyclical trends specific to the private capital markets.
 Many of PitchBook's clients are investment banks and other participants in the capital and M&A markets, which are subject to periodic business downturns driven by changes in such markets.
 During these downturns, they often seek to reduce spending on third-party services, as well as the number of employees, which would directly and adversely affect the number of prospective users for the PitchBook platform.
 The amount of asset-based revenue we earn primarily depends on the value of assets on which we provide advisory services, and the size of our asset base can increase or decrease based on market performance.
 Our revenue from asset-based fees has been, and may in the future be, adversely affected by market declines.
 Asset levels can also be affected if inflows into the portfolios for which we provide investment advisory services drop or if these portfolios experience redemptions.
 A drop in inflows or an increase in redemptions can result from a variety of factors, including overall market conditions or uncompetitive investment performance.
-If the level of assets on which we provide investment advisory or investment management services goes down, we would expect our fee-based revenue to show a corresponding decline.
+If the level of assets on which we provide investment advisory or investment management services declines, we would expect our fee-based revenue to show a corresponding decline.
 The industrywide trend toward lower asset-based fees may also impact our fee-based revenue.
 A shift by investors to non-traditional asset classes such as cryptocurrencies, private debt, real estate, structured products, and collectibles may affect our assets under management if we are unable to incorporate them into our investment strategies or if they fail to perform in the manner that our research anticipates.
-Our credit ratings business, as well as Morningstar Sustainalytics' Second Party Opinion business, have been, and may continue to be, impacted by volatility in U.S. and international financial markets due to their dependence on the number and dollar volume of debt securities issued in the capital markets.
-In particular, recently our credit ratings business has, and may continue to be, impacted by reduced issuance of commercial mortgage-backed securities in the United States.
-Market disruptions, rising interest rates, widening credit spreads and economic slowdowns historically have impacted the volume of debt securities issued in global capital markets and the demand for credit ratings and ESG-related ratings and opinions.
-Demand for credit ratings can also be negatively affected by negative publicity about the credit ratings business, regulatory and political developments, growth in the use of alternative sources of credit, and defaults by significant issuers.
-Our ability to reduce costs in the event of such adverse developments can be negatively impacted by, among other things, our obligations to monitor and maintain outstanding ratings.
-Declines or other changes in the markets for debt securities may materially and adversely affect our business, operating results, and financial condition.

 Capital Markets - Risk 2

-Our revenues, expenses, assets and liabilities are subject to fluctuations in foreign currency exchange rate.
+Our revenues, expenses, assets, and liabilities are subject to fluctuations in foreign currency exchange rates.

 Ability to Sell